Category Archives: New Photos

 While certain critics and exhibitors dismissed the story as weak and the film as ordinary, many saw something more.
 People marveled at Barbara’s courage and perseverance.
 Some remarked that an ethereal, spiritual beauty had overshadowed the illness that had diminished her once voluptuous form.
 Others attested to the presence of an underlying fire in her, the same vitality that had won her fame.
 One journalist, applauding her poignant performance, asserted that her beauty and talent appeared to have blossomed; he assured Barbara she had nothing to regret.
 A handful of reviewers called it the best performance she had ever rendered.

 Their sentiments were lost on Barbara.
-She had passed away a day before the release of The Girl from Montmartre.
+She had passed away the day before the release of The Girl from Montmartre.
 Weeks before, the film’s producers, aware of her impending death, had alternately scrambled to get the picture into theaters and contemplated shelving it.
 History had convinced them that the general public tended to avoid films featuring dead stars.
 Barbara proved them wrong; numerous exhibitors nationwide reported packed houses and capacity business while showing the film.

 Although a large portion of Barbara’s film work is unfortunately currently unaccounted for, some of her films (including The Three Musketeers and The Prisoner of Zenda) may readily be enjoyed today.
 For a listing of her extant films and where they may be viewed, refer to the filmography page.